Visiting Bouverie Preserve

-Visitors are welcome to explore the preserve during guided nature walks, twilight hikes, and a semi-annual Open House, which are all open by reservation.
-See the calendar for visiting opportunities.
+Visitors are welcome to explore the Preserve during scheduled events; see the calendar for visiting opportunities.
 Self-guided hiking is not allowed on the preserve.
+See also, volunteer opportunities.

 From valley floor to ridge top, signs of fire adaptation abound